 Heat pumps have a variable efficiency.
 A well installed heat pump system leaves the compressor with little to do – the temperature back from the ground or air is high, and the heating system is well designed so the flow temperatures required are low.
 This means very little electricity is needed.
 The measurement of this efficiency is the ratio of how much electricity they use against than extracting heat from natural (Regularly defined as COP).

 If you wish to retrofit a heat pump, then clearly what you need to check is that your existing radiators are sized correctly.
 The vast majority of radiators heated using a fossil fuel boiler in houses older than 5 or 6 years old are sized using a formula called the Mears Calculator.
 This formula essentially builds in a margin so that your boiler (working on its conventional setup of warming the house up for a couple of hours in the morning and evening) can bring the rooms up to temperature quickly.
 This however means that the radiators are often 90-100% oversized versus the heat loss in the room.
 This may actually mean that a lot of the radiators in your home are sized correctly for a heat pump and may not need any upsizing for the heat pump to work.
-Other companies may explaing that a complete re-vamp of your radiator system is required, however in our experience it is normal that only the rooms that currently feel cold will need increasing the size of current radiators.
+Other companies may explain that a complete re-vamp of your radiator system is required, however in our experience it is normal that only the rooms that currently feel cold will need increasing the size of current radiators.